RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

         USE BIS10_DB2

 ### Step 9
-Add all your tables to the database
+Add all your tables to the database, add them in the order listed in file

-        Use the createSQLScripts.sql file on this repo
+        Use the createTablesScript.sql file on this repo